Yandex Cloud

 • Password: <user_password>.

-2. Create a transfer of the Snapshot and replication type that will use the new endpoints.
+2. Create a Snapshot and replication-type transfer configured to use the new endpoints.

 3. Activate the transfer and wait for its status to change to Replicating.